EugenSong/Treader/README.md

 # Project 3 - Treader

-Treader is a basic twitter app to read your tweets.
+Treader is a basic app to view, compose, favorite, and retweet tweets.

 # Treader - Part II

-This is a basic twitter app to view, compose, favorite, and retweet tweets.

 Time spent: **6** hours spent in total